 - track work-in-progress

-- update instructions
+- update work instructions

 The functionality of an MES can be extended by connecting external modules for analyzing data, making reports, developing forecasts, etc.